Configuring SAP Landscape Discovery

 Troubleshooting

-The table below lists common errors that you may encounter and how to resolve them.
+The table below lists common error messages that you may encounter during integration setup or configuration.
+It explains what each error means and how to resolve it.

 Errors Screenshot Potential Solution